The following in-house funds have been made available to current Harvey Mudd students, regardless of their class year.

 Student Travel Grants

-Students can apply to the Dean of Faculty’s Office for funding for travel.
-Funds will be given out in $500 (domestic) or $1000 (international) increments.
+Students can apply to the Office of the Dean of the Faculty for funding for travel.
+Funds will be allocated in $500 (domestic) or $1000 (international) increments.
 The criteria for requests are:

 - Student traveling with a faculty member to a scientific meeting